Use the Standard Syntax for More Advanced Searches

 parsingstatus::<code_or_name>

+Finds documents with a given parsing status.
 You can search using the 5-digit parsing code, the text, or both in the field, since the field is tokenized and is not case-sensitive.
-See the Warnings and Errors table in View Data Set Reports for a list of parsing status codes and descriptions.
+For a list of parsing codes and descriptions, see the Warnings and Errors table in View Data Set Reports

 Examples: